NarekVeranyan05/exercise_tracker/README.md

         * loop: no entry is null in obstacles
         * loop: no obstacle is out of boundaries
         * loop: no entry is null in activities
-        * loop: no activity is out of boundaries
+        * loop: no activity route is out of boundaries
-        * activities and obstacles don't overlap"
+        * routes and obstacles don't overlap"

     Map --* Obstacle
     Map --* Activity